Bolsa Família: History

-Bolsa Escola, a predecessor which was conditional only on school attendance, was pioneered in Brasilia by then-governor Cristovam Buarque.
+Bolsa Escola, a predecessor which was conditional only on school attendance, was pioneered in Brasília by then-governor Cristovam Buarque.
 Not long after, other municipalities and states adopted similar programs.
 In 2001 the President Fernando Henrique Cardoso federalized the program, increasing to attend approximately 8 million people.
 In 2003, Lula formed Bolsa Família by combining Bolsa Escola with Bolsa Alimentação and Cartão Alimentação and Auxílio Gas (a transfer to compensate for the end of federal gas subsidies), all part of Fernando Henrique Cardoso social program called "Rede de Proteção Social".
 This also meant the creation of a new Ministry – the Ministério do Desenvolvimento Social e Combate à Fome (Ministry for Social Development and Confronting Hunger).
 This merger reduced administrative costs and also eased bureaucratic complexity for both the families involved and the administration of the program.

 In October 2021, the program Auxílio Brasil was announced, with the purpose of replacing Bolsa Família and unify other cash transfer programs in Brazil.
 The new program will pay $71 to 17 million families until the end of 2022.
 On 30 December 2021, president Jair Bolsonaro sanctioned the new program, formally ending Bolsa Família.